-View our resources for a timeline of GSP’s work, a collection of internal articles, and published works from our partners that help guide your understanding and thinking around racial and gender equity in the south.
+View our resources for a timeline of GSP’s work, a collection of internal articles, and published works from our partners that help guide your understanding and thinking around race and gender justice in the South.

 The Southern Power Fund: Moving Money to Frontline Communities in the South